Skip to content

 HDHP (high-deductible) wins if expected claims are low.
 Low-deductible wins for families with kids, chronic conditions, or expected surgeries.
 Calculate both using this tool with your realistic claim estimate.

-Does public healthcare apply?
+Does universal healthcare coverage apply?

-Public healthcare covers most needs at no cost.
+universal healthcare covers most needs at no cost.
 This tool applies for private health insurance (Bupa, Vitality, AXA) or in countries like where deductibles are standard.
 Users can use for private dental, optical, or supplementary plans.

 Related Calculators